Data Structure and Algorithm

 2

-A graph is an abstract notation used to represent the connection between pairs of objects.
-A graph consists of −
+A graph is an abstract notation used to represent the

-· Vertices − Interconnected objects in a graph are called vertices.
+a graph are called vertices.
 Vertices are also known as nodes.

-· Edges − Edges are the links that connect the vertices.
+Edges − Edges are the links that

 There are two types of graphs −

-· Directed graph − In a directed graph, edges have direction, i.e., edges go from one vertex to another.
+have direction, i.e., edges go from one vertex to another.

-· Undirected graph − In an undirected graph, edges have no direction.
+Undirected graph − In an undirected graph,

 Graph Coloring

-Graph coloring is a method to assign colors to the vertices of a graph so that no two adjacent vertices have the same color.
-Some graph coloring problems are −
+vertices of a graph so that no two adjacent vertices have the same color.
+Some

-· Vertex coloring − A way of coloring the vertices of a graph so that no two adjacent vertices share the same color.
+vertices of a graph so that no two adjacent vertices share the same color.

-· Edge Coloring − It is the method of assigning a color to each edge so that no two adjacent edges have the same color.
+assigning a color to each edge so that no two adjacent edges have the same

-· Face coloring − It assigns a color to each face or region of a planar graph so that no two faces that share a common boundary have the same color.
+face or region of a planar graph so that no two faces that share a common

 Chromatic Number

-Chromatic number is the minimum number of colors required to color a graph.
-For example, the chromatic number of the following graph is 3.
+required to color a graph.
+For example, the chromatic number of the following

-The concept of graph coloring is applied in preparing timetables, mobile radio frequency assignment, Suduku, register allocation, and coloring of maps.
+The concept of graph coloring is applied in preparing

 Steps for graph coloring

-· Now to assign a particular color to a vertex, determine whether that color is already assigned to the adjacent vertices or not.
+Now to assign a particular color to a vertex, determine whether

-· If a processor detects same color in the adjacent vertices, it sets its value in the array to 0.
+If a processor detects same color in the adjacent vertices, it

 Pseudocode for graph coloring